Questandachievement7Developer/CloudyOctopus/README.md

 ```
 git clone https://github.com/Questandachievement7Developer/freestadia
 ```
-  * Download zip or Download the Releases Static Script
+  * Download zip using Clone or download button on Right side
+  * Download static Script file from releases tabs ( unavailable )
 2. Create user.txt on the folder ( the example content of the user.txt should be like this) Do not use spaces or numbers on their name
 ```
 Robert